yseulthb/yseulthb.github.io/_pages/CV.md

 * 2013 (April-July): Research assistant, [MPI for Human Cognitive and Brain Sciences](https://www.cbs.mpg.de/), Leipzig, Germany<br />
 Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations and statistical analysis. <br />
 Under the supervision of Natacha Mendès, now a scientific co-ordinator at the Max Planck School of Cognition. <br />
-A [paper](https://www.nature.com/articles/s41562-017-0264-5) has been recently published by Natacha Mendès and collaborators!
+A [paper](https://www.nature.com/articles/s41562-017-0264-5) was recently published by Natacha Mendès and collaborators!

 ## Additional skills